Geoff Cox BA MA PhD

 Transart Institute, PhD workshops: Research Methods (2012, with Victoria Hindley); Artistic Research (2013); Expositions (2014, with Michael Schwab); Writing as Research (2015, with Katy MacLeod); Live Writing (2016); Diagramming Research (2018).

 Other: MFA thesis reader, Center for Curatorial Studies, Bard College, USA (2015).

-PhD supervision: currently 11 students (Plymouth, Aarhus, LJMU, Coventry) Completions: 10 (+ 1 MPhil) (Aarhus, Plymouth, Transart Institute, Westminster).
+PhD supervision: currently 7 students (Plymouth, Aarhus, Coventry) Completions: 15 (4 as DoS) (+ 1 MPhil) (Aarhus, Plymouth, Transart Institute, Westminster, LJMU).

 RESEARCH DEGREE EXAMINATIONS

-PhD examinations: 12 PhD external (Dundee, Goldsmiths x2, Helsinki, Kingston x2, Middlesex, Bournemouth, Huddersfield, Manchester, Northumbria, University of the Arts London); 7 internal (Plymouth, Aarhus); 1 MPhil (Goldsmiths).
+PhD examinations: 16 PhD external (City University Hong Kong, Dundee, Goldsmiths x3, Helsinki, Kings’s College, Kingston x2, Middlesex, Bournemouth, Huddersfield, Manchester, Northumbria, University of the Arts London, Dublin); 11 internal (Plymouth, Aarhus.
+LSBU); 1 MPhil (Goldsmiths).

-2016-ongoing, Co-editor (with Jacob Lund), The Contemporary Condition book series, published by Sternberg Press in partnership with ARoS Aarhus Art Museum.
+2016-ongoing, Co-editor (w/ Jacob Lund), The Contemporary Condition book series, published by Sternberg Press in partnership with ARoS Aarhus Art Museum

 2017- ongoing, Member of Contemporary Aesthetics and Technology research programme, Aarhus University